OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-08.md

 ## Jeremiah 8:20

-“The harvest is past, the summer is ended, and we are not saved.”
+“The harvest season has passed, the summer is not over, and yet we have not been saved.”

 ## Jeremiah 8:21